How to Sell Solar Energy Back to Grid: Comprehensive Guide (2026)

 Feed-in Tariff Fixed Rates

 Feed-in tariffs offer a fixed rate for all solar generation, usually guaranteed for a set period (often 10-20 years).
-Rates vary widely but are typically designed to ensure a reasonable return on investment over time.
+According to IRENA, rates vary widely but are typically designed to ensure a reasonable return on investment over time.

 Net Billing with Different Import/Export Rates